tomviner/django-plugin-django-debug-toolbar/README.md

 Django plugin that installs and configures the Django Debug Toolbar

+## Goal

+The Django Debug Toolbar is amazingly useful for development.
+It's so powerful that it's very dangerous to activate it in production.

+The goal of this plugin is to enable a developer to activate the Django Debug Toolbar with the minimum number of steps, while keeping debug related code out of the codebase.

 ## Installation

 First configure your Django project [to use DJP](https://djp.readthedocs.io/en/latest/installing_plugins.html).